-Handel House Museum is a historical house, where volunteers play an invaluable and very welcome part in the every day operations of the museum.
-The volunteering programme not only makes a valuable contribution to the museum’s work, it also offers volunteers a wide range of benefits.
+Volunteers play an invaluable and very welcome part in the every day operations of the house.
+The volunteering programme not only makes a valuable contribution to the organisation’s work, it also offers volunteers a wide range of benefits.
 By offering an interesting and stimulating environment, it enables volunteers to develop their knowledge and acquire skills which they can go on to use elsewhere.

-The Handel House Museum recruits volunteers who are dedicated to learning and communicating, enhancing the visitor experience and who wish to support the Museum's work.
+Handel House recruits volunteers who are dedicated to learning and communicating, enhancing the visitor experience and who wish to support the organisation's work.

-Volunteers are required to make visitors feel welcome in the museum and to carry out the following front of house duties:
+Volunteers are required to make visitors feel welcome and to carry out the following front of house duties:

-Gallery assistants are the public face of the museum and play a vital role in enhancing the visitor experience and for providing information to visitors about the historic rooms and answering questions.
+Gallery assistants are the public face of the house and play a vital role in enhancing the visitor experience and for providing information to visitors about the historic rooms and answering questions.

 Receptionists are needed to greet visitors, sell general admission and event tickets, in charge of cloakroom and re-stocking event brochures and leaflets.